Birds and their Feathers | By Britta Teckentrup

 Please see our full online returns policy here.
 For a return to be processed, Father Rabbit needs to be notified within 30 calendar days from your order delivery date.

-We are unable to exchange or return swimwear, underwear, food, jewellery, skincare, personal care items & items on sale (unless clothing or footwear).
-Clothing & footwear must be unwashed, unworn & with original tags & packaging.
-Items bought on sale (excluding clothing & footwear) can not be returned or exchanged.
+We are unable to exchange or return swimwear, underwear, food, jewellery, skincare, personal care items and items on sale (unless clothing or footwear).
+Clothing and footwear must be unwashed, unworn and with original tags and packaging.
+For items purchased on sale (except Final Sale) we offer a store credit.